zoran-cuckovic/beautiful-jekyll/_posts/2020-03-15-viewshed-tutorial.md

 ![2020-03-15-views.png]({{site.baseurl}}/figures/2020-03-15-views.png)
 *Views from vs views towards a central point.*

 Note that a single line of sight is valid in both directions: the path of a light ray from A to B is the same as from B to A. Of course, human visual capacities do not work that way, if I can see A, it doesn’t imply that A sees me – but if it were the case, our views would be nourished by the same light channel.
-Therefore, if we reverse viewshed parameters and set the target height to a human eyelevel while the observer's height is zero, we will effectively model a situation where a large number of potential observers is looking to a single point, the one that was previously occupied by the tower.
+Therefore, if we reverse viewshed parameters and set the target height to human eyelevel while the observer's height is zero, we will effectively model a situation where a large number of potential observers is looking to a single point, the one that was previously occupied by the tower.

 Remember: observer height and target height parameters are interchangeable, they are named this way for simplicity reasons.
 The “observer point” is just a central point from or to which the visibility is calculated.
 So, if our previous observer position, a tower, has now become the object seen, we should consider its apparent height above the horizon.
 Let’s suppose that at least top 5 meters have to be in view on order for it to be perceived: the “observer height” will now be 10 - 5 = 5 metres.
 We can, of course, set parameters to any desired value, in order to simulate a wide range of potential situations, such as an observer in a car and target occupied by a wind turbine…

 ![2020-03-15-targets.jpg]({{site.baseurl}}/figures/2020-03-15-targets.jpg)

-So, all we need to do is to change parameters.
+All we need to do now is to change parameters.
 We can do that, a) by editing values in the previously created file or b), creating a new observation points file.
 The second option is clearer in my view, that way we can easily keep track of different models.

 ![2020-03-15-visibility_to.png]({{site.baseurl}}/figures/2020-03-15-visibility_to.png)
 *Visibility of towers from the surrounding landscape.*